CrashCortez/Gpivideo/README.md

 the video folder goes in /opt/retropie/configs

-the videos floder goes in /home/pi/RetroPie/roms
+the videos folder goes in /home/pi/RetroPie/roms

 the es_systems.cfg goes into /etc/emulationstation or /opt/retropie/configs/all/emulationstation